 A Study Of Kratom’s Effect On Dopamine

-A recent peer-reviewed pilot study provides insight on kratom and its connection to dopamine.
+A peer-reviewed pilot study provides insight into kratom and its connection to dopamine.

-The study examined 12 men with kratom addiction and 13 healthy men.
+The study examined 12 men with kratom addiction and 13 healthy men, though researchers note the study’s small sample size and call for larger trials to confirm the findings.
 Using brain-imaging technology, researchers found differences in the parts of the brain that control dopamine levels.

 Most notably, the participants with kratom addiction showed less dopamine reuptake than the participants without a substance use disorder (SUD).